AndreGoncalves013/Starbucks_Customer_Offer_Targeting/README.md

 ## Main Results<a name="results"></a>

-The main insights found in the exploratory analysis and the discussion comparing Machine Learning models used in this project are available this [blog post].
+The main insights found in the exploratory analysis and the discussion comparing Machine Learning models used in this project are available this [blog post](https://medium.com/@andredesouzag/which-customers-should-starbucks-offer-discounts-to-797015b6d2aa).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>